Bretton Woods system: Fixed exchange rates

 The rules of Bretton Woods, set forth in the articles of agreement of the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD), provided for a system of fixed exchange rates.
 The rules further sought to encourage an open system by committing members to the convertibility of their respective currencies into other currencies and to free trade.

 What emerged was the "pegged rate" currency regime.
 Members were required to establish a parity of their national currencies in terms of the reserve currency (a "peg") and to maintain exchange rates within plus or minus 1% of parity (a "band") by intervening in their foreign exchange markets (that is, buying or selling foreign money).

 In theory, the reserve currency would be the bancor (a World Currency Unit that was never implemented), proposed by John Maynard Keynes; however, the United States objected, and their request was granted, making the "reserve currency" the U.S. dollar.
 This meant that other countries would peg their currencies to the U.S. dollar, and—once convertibility was restored—would buy and sell U.S. dollars to keep market exchange rates within plus or minus 1% of parity.
 Thus, the U.S. dollar took over the role that gold had played under the gold standard in the international financial system.

-Meanwhile, to bolster confidence in the dollar, the U.S. agreed separately to link the dollar to gold at the rate of $35 per ounce.
+Meanwhile, to bolster confidence in the dollar, the U.S. agreed separately to link the dollar to gold at the rate of $35 per ounce (making $1 equal to 13+5/7 gr).
 At this rate, foreign governments and central banks could exchange dollars for gold.
 Bretton Woods established a system of payments based on the dollar, which defined all currencies in relation to the dollar, itself convertible into gold, and above all, "as good as gold" for trade.
 U.S. currency was now effectively the world currency, the standard to which every other currency was pegged.